-Every Friday, I set my timer on my iPhone for 15 minutes.
+Every Friday, I set my timer on my iPhone for 15 or 20 minutes.
 Then I start writing.
 I don’t stop.
 I write whatever pops into my mind.
 After 15 minutes, I go back and quickly correct all the blatant typos.
 Then I publish it on Paulosophia.

 I started “freewriting” in the early 1990’s because I had read this short article called “Freewriting.”
 I was a horrible writer back then, with the most severe writers’ block.
 The article said you have to write WITHOUT STOPPING.
 For a fixed period of time.
 Even if you have to write the same word over and over again.
 Over time, you get better, and more confident.

 I can’t count how many freewriting exercises I’ve done over the years.
 Thousands for sure.
 I still do them almost daily.
 My kids know them well.
 I hope you will, too.